manublj/polygraph/readme copy.txt

 3. **Cards Page (Entities Table):**
 Offers three distinct views, each dedicated to a specific entity type (e.g., people, political parties, movements).
 This feature displays cards for each entity, functioning similarly to a "pokedex," allowing users to explore and learn about different entities in a visually engaging manner.
+4. **Instances Page:**
+Lists visible markers and instances of discrimination, exploitation, sexual harassment, abuse, domestic violence, state oppression, and other societal issues.
+This section aims to raise awareness and provide a comprehensive overview of such instances, facilitating better understanding and advocacy.

 Overall, Wiki Ver9 aims to create a comprehensive platform for users to interact with and analyze political and news content, offering both depth and breadth in its exploration of theoretical and real-world events.